meyfa/phpunit-assert-gd/README.md

 source image and the test image, and averaging the difference between each pixel to calculate the difference score.

-This will work for the majority of cases, but may given incorrect scoring in certain circumstances, such as images that contain a lot of transparency.
+This will work for the majority of cases, but may give incorrect scoring in certain circumstances, such as images that contain a lot of transparency.

 An alternative calculation method, which scales the RGB color channels